Multi-Commodity Multi-Facility Network Design: Valid Inequalities From Cut Sets

 In this section we review valid inequalities for the network design problem based on relaxations formed over cuts of the network.
-We refer the reader to \cite{RKOW:cutset} for a recent review on cut-based inequalities for network design.
 We first start with the single-facility case and then generalize the inequalities for multiple facilities.